LMCom/laravel-block-bots/README.md

         'web' => [
             ...
             \App\Http\Middleware\VerifyCsrfToken::class,
-            'block:100,/limit'
+            'block:100,daily'
         ],
 ```

 Where:

-- **100**: is the number of pages an IP can access every day
+- **100**: Number of pages an IP can access during the specified period.
-- **/limit**: Is the route we going to redirect the IP after the limit
+- **daily**: The above-mentioned period.
+Can be: "hourly", "daily", "monthly", "annually".

 ## Change log